 - 2.2.1 The A9 is the main north-south trunk road between Perth and Inverness, connecting the Central Belt with the Scottish Highlands.
-The route is vital to the economy and communities of the north of Scotland, it is a major bus route and is used by freight traffic supporting key industries including energy, construction, tourism and food and drink.
-The A9 is also a key tourist route providing access to the Cairngorms National Park, Perthshire and the Highlands. - 2.2.2 Currently, the A9 from Perth to Inverness comprises sections of both single carriageway and dual carriageway.
-In addition, there are a few short sections of Wide Single 2+1 (WS2+1).
-Dualling of the A9 represents one of the largest infrastructure projects in Scotland's history as it is the longest trunk road in Scotland, with the Perth to Inverness section comprising 177 km, including approximately 129 km proposed to be dualled.
+The route is vital to the economy and communities of the north of Scotland, supporting key industries including energy, construction, tourism and food and drink.
+The A9 is a key tourist route providing access to the Cairngorms National Park, Perthshire and the Highlands. - 2.2.2 Currently, the A9 from Perth to Inverness comprises sections of both single carriageway and dual carriageway.
+In addition, there are a few short Wide Single 2+1 (WS2+1) sections with an extra lane in one direction.
+Dualling of the A9 represents one of the largest infrastructure projects in Scotland's history, as it is the longest trunk road in Scotland, with the Perth to Inverness section some 177 km long, including approximately 129 km which is proposed to be dualled.